 What Do Borrower Red Flags Actually Look Like in Practice?

-Borrower red flags show up in communication patterns, documentation quality, and financial history — not just credit scores.
-The following items cover the borrower side of the risk profile.
+Borrower red flags surface in communication patterns, documentation quality, and financial history — not just credit scores.
+The items below cover the borrower side of the risk profile.

 1. Evasive or Inconsistent Borrower Communication